 With pollution levels rising and our cities getting swaddled in clouds of toxicity, there is always the dilemma to go out for a running session or not.
 Delhi pollution which is essentially a mix of vehicular emissions, industrial and construction dust, intensifies in the winter months, which makes the air quality even worse.
-This is then aggravated, fuelled and intensified by burning of the crops and the festival of Diwali.
+This is then aggravated, fueled and intensified by burning of the crops and the festival of Diwali.
 The bursting of Diwali crackers and smoke from the burning of crop stubble in neighboring states (particularly Punjab) creates a dangerous cocktail of noxious air.
 The Indian capital recorded its worst air quality this season on the morning after Diwali.

 Here are some ways to fight the pollution & enjoy running -:

 Avoid Early Morning Promenades

 Avoid early morning runs at all costs.
 Also, avoid open areas and roads.
 Run, if at all, in areas with good green cover and during the daytime.
 Also, use masks—for running and outdoor use.